hashcatfhstp/hashtopolis-agent-python_fork/README.md

 # Hashtopolis Python Agent

-This is a WIP fork of https://github.com/s3inlc/hashtopolis-agent-python

-This agent is used with [Hashtopolis](https://github.com/s3inlc/hashtopolis), read the wiki or create issues there, visit the [Forum](https://hashtopolis.org).
+This is a Hashtopolis-Agent fork, which has been optimized for GDPR requirements and is intended to be used together with the [Hashtopolis-Server fork](https://github.com/hashcatfhstp/hashtopolis_fork).
+Changes have been made to the storage locations and Unixpermissions.

 This Hashtopolis agent is only compatible with Hashtopolis versions 0.5.0 and higher.

 ## Prerequisites